jonathanstathakis/hplc-py/hplc_py/deconvolve_peaks/peak_deconv_notes.md

 Q1: what happens when we run window 1 only?

 Q2: can we tweak window two in such a manner that the peak width is better estimated?
-The width should be somewhere between
+The width should be somewhere between..

+2023-11-23 23:58:35

+There is an abundance of information about the fundamentals of peak deconvolution, namely [this](http://emilygraceripka.com/blog/16) post from Dr. Ripka.
+There is also a series of detailed tutorials by the University of Maryland [here](https://terpconnect.umd.edu/~toh/spectrum/SignalsAndNoise.html).

+From this and the `hplc-py` code we can deduct that `scipy.signal.peak_widths` is the problem, it is underestimating the width of peak (2,2).
+Sharpening the peak may increase the measured width enough to get it over the default bound.
+Furthermore, following Ripkas example we could create our own fitting regime, at least to understand the problem.

+First thing i need to do is to extract the signal then apply a sharpening filter ( which it appears I will have to define), then experiment with `peak_widths`.

+The window is from 2 to 4.5.